roberiof/mario-bros-game/README.md

 - Get CSS proprieties through: offSet e window.getComputedStyle();
 <br>
 Points to Improve:
-- Better organize JS code
+- Better organize JS cod;
-- Add news features to the game
+- Add news features to the game;
-- Improve more and more english
+- Improve more and more english;

 <a href="https://roberiof.github.io/mario-bros-game/index.html"> Play Game </a>